gurusarath1/gurusarath1/README.md

 <br>

 Hi there!
-Welcome to my github repo.
+Welcome to my GitHub repo.
 I hope you find something useful here. 😊

 <div align="left">
   These are the current projects that I am working on -<br>
-  1️⃣ Weak supervision to classify actions <br>
+  1️⃣ Face Recognition using one-shot learning <br>
   2️⃣ Reimplementing context autoencoder <br>
 </div>